 he can still file his income tax return even after the due date.
 Such an income tax return filed after the due date is called Belated Return.

-Belated Return can be filed at any time before the expiry of 1 year from the end of the relevant assessment year or before the completion of assessment whichever is earlier.
+Belated Return can be filed at any time before the end of the relevant assessment year or before the completion of assessment whichever is earlier (applicable from Assessment Year 2017-18 onwards).
 This can be explained with the help of an example.

 Example of Belated Income Tax Return after Due Date